Ad

 Second showing expected tonight, but clouds may interfere with viewing

-The aurora borealis, also known as the northern lights, stunned much of the region Tuesday evening with a colorful display that stretched across the Southwest Colorado sky.
+The aurora borealis, also known as the northern lights, stunned much of the region Tuesday evening with a colorful display that stretched across Southwest Colorado North America.

 Though the northern lights are most common over locations closer to the North Pole, this week’s display was visible as far south as Florida, according to NPR.
 Parts of Canada and Britain were also able to view the dazzling colors.